 I’ve been arguing for a while now that Fake Indian will run and win the Democrat nomination in 2016.
-I’m not even sure Cankles runs again.
-She is old, fat and sick.
-Democrats generally hate old people, which is why they are always dreaming up ways to kill them.
-The only way they back Cankles is if they think the Stupid Party candidate is going to win.
+I’m not even sure Clinton runs again.
+She is old, fat and sick and the Left generally hates old people.
+The only way they back Her is if they think the Republican candidate is going to win.
 Given the state of the GOP, they will not be nominating a sure thing in 2016.
-Instead it will be some establishment man who does not scare the horses.
+Instead it will be some bland establishment guy who does not scare the establishment.
+It looks like Jonah Goldberg agrees.

 In 2007, Democrats were delirious with rage about the Iraq war.
 Hillary Clinton, the “inevitable” presidential front-runner, had voted for the war and refused to apologize for it.
 Other leading candidates, including Joe Biden, John Edwards, and Chris Dodd, voted for it too.
 This left a huge opening for a credible antiwar candidate.
 Barack Obama, inexperienced and underqualified, nonetheless jumped into the vacuum.
 The rest, as they say, is history.